Why maintaining strong relationships with influencers is key to success

 In a digital age of online connection, it is not just celebrity endorsements which dominate the influencer marketing world anymore, regular people have become online ‘celebrities’ with large and powerful social media followings especially in certain market segments.

 I predominantly manage influencer relationships and outreach in Sport.
-We hunt and choose influencers based on their audience relevance and ability to deliver, reaching out is the easy bit providing there are the necessary means to do so, the next bit is a little bit trickier.
+We select influencers based on their audience relevance and ability to deliver, reaching out is the easy bit providing there are the necessary means to do so, the next bit is a little bit trickier.
 The way I see it there are two types of influencers, those who know their online value and those that don’t.
 Let me give you an example, Chelsea HQ was one of my first ever influencers on my books, he had just over 200,000 followers, an extremely engaged audience and he hadn’t really dipped his toe into any social media marketing before.
 Upon reaching out to him many years ago he told me he’d heard of Goat and would love to work with us, and that his price was £5 a post.
 As a social media agency hearing that is good news in itself, but to get that sort of price without any negotiating required for an account like that was networker paradise!
 If only every influencer was like that it would make my life a lot easier.

 However, influencers in the modern day world are becoming increasingly knowledgable and professional.
 They know their value and have often been given high fees for their services before, or are being courted by a number of social media agencies, betting companies, or companies with a product or service to sell.
 Some influencers I’ve reached out to have had 40,000 – 60,000 followers, they’re suitable for the campaign but their engagement is low, with an average of 2/3 retweets a post, but they charge upwards of £50 per post.
 There could be a number of reasons for the lack of engagement.
 An ageing following, lack of social output or in some cases influencers have even purchased fake followers to enhance their numbers and attract higher fees.
 The balance between negotiating hard on fixed prices without damaging the relationship is a difficult one, but it’s essential.